Matahio is Progressive Energy

 Our Portfolio

 Matahio has a growing presence in Southeast Asia and Australasia.
-Our multi-disciplined team operates from four operating centres: Malaysia, Singapore, New Zealand, and the Philippines.
+Our multi-disciplined team operates from five operating centres: Malaysia, Singapore, New Zealand, the Philippines, and Thailand.

 Matahio wholly owns and operates three production permits in Taranaki, North Island, New Zealand.